Stevie Case: Career

-Professional Quake player and John Romero deathmatch
+Professional video games

 While at the University of Kansas as a freshman studying political science, Case enjoyed playing Doom and Doom II with her circle of friends.
 Through her then-boyfriend, Tom "Entropy" Kimzey, she became interested in playing Quake competitively.
 Case joined Kimzey's team, Impulse 9, and began competing under the name KillCreek.
 This alias was taken from the Lawrence, Kansas band Kill Creek, who had a member Case was friends with.
 Impulse 9 competed in the Quake competitive league Clanring, and won the T1 championship event in 1996.

-After a few months of competing and making a name for herself, Case traveled to Dallas on a pilgrimage to meet some of the developers of her favorite first-person-shooter computer games.
+After a few months of competing and making a name for herself, Case traveled to Dallas to meet some of the developers of her favorite first-person-shooter computer games.
 During her trip, she got the chance to play a Quake deathmatch against the game's designer, John Romero, but was beaten by him in a close game.
 After Romero put up a web page jokingly insulting her skill at the game, Case publicly demanded a rematch with him.
 While Case initially struggled in the best-of-three rematch, she rallied back to win the first round 25–19, and went on to ultimately defeat Romero.
 As punishment, Romero agreed to set up a web page praising Case.

 Case was twenty years old at the time she won the rematch in 1997, and beating one of the co-creators of Quake at his own game brought her a lot of publicity.
 She gained a sponsor in computer mouse manufacturer SpaceTec IMC that year, and her victory against Romero received coverage in Rolling Stone.
 Angel Munoz, the founder of the Cyberathlete Professional League (CPL), convinced Case to join his league in July 1997, becoming its first signed professional gamer.
 She eventually became one of the league's original founders.
 Case competed in the first all-female Quake tournament that year, coming in second behind Kornelia Takacs.
 With the stability of sponsors and a $1000 monthly stipend from the CPL, Case decided to drop out of university and move to Dallas in the middle of 1997; she said that while she had a passion for political science, she "was not excited about the day-to-day aspects of politics or practicing law."